SmartDeviceLink-Examples/SDL-Capabilities-Android/README.md

 # SDL-Capabilities-Android

-A TCP Sdl Application showing off the display Capabilities of SDL
+A TCP Sdl Application showing off the display capabilities of SDL